Updated on 18.04.2021.

-Ad agencies make these ads for their creative portfolios, to raise their creative reputation among clients and on advertising festivals.
+Ad agencies make these ads for their creative portfolios, to raise their creative reputation among clients, and to submit to ad festivals.

 And you know what?
-Unlike chips or alcoholic beverages, I have nothing against making spoofs for books, bookstores, or libraries.
+Unlike chips or alcoholic beverages, I have nothing against making spoof ads for books, bookstores, or libraries.
 In the end, they are for the good cause.

 20 most clever ads for books, bookstores, and libraries